Compressing integer lists with Contextual Arithmetic Trits: Introduction

-\paragraph{Sparcity.} The most frequent structure that we see is that inverse indexes are very sparse.
-Typically, in the databases we consider, posting lists have an average density below $0.3\%$.
-This means it is more efficient to store the list of documents IDs (\ie the position of $1$s) in which each word appears.
-Since these form an increasing sequence for each word, it is often more efficient store the gaps between each document ID and to work on the corresponding gap lists.
-The matrix given in \figureRef{binary_matrix} thus becomes the arrays in \figureRef{postings_to_gaps}, where the transformation between position and gaps is pictured.

-Most efficient methods work on the gap lists, even though one of the best-performing ones, the Binary Interpolative Method~\cite{MoffatStuiver1996}, works directly on the document lists.
+\paragraph{Sparsity.} The most frequent structure that we see is that inverse indexes are very sparse.
+Typically, in the databases we consider, binary matrices have an average density (the frequency of $1$s) below $0.3\%$.
+This means it is more efficient to store the list of documents IDs ({\ie} the position of $1$s) in which each word appears.
+Since these form an increasing sequence for each word, it is often more efficient to store the gaps between consecutive document IDs and to work on the corresponding gap arrays.
+The matrix given in \figureRef{binary_matrix} thus becomes the arrays in \figureRef{bit_vectors_to_gaps}, where the transformation between position and gaps is pictured.
+Most efficient methods work on the gap arrays, even though one of the best-performing ones, the Binary Interpolative Method~\cite{MoffatStuiver2000}, works directly on the document ID lists.

 \paragraph{Clustering.}